 2004: International Association of Public Participation (IAP2) Training

 DHEC’s senior leadership invited the International Association of Public Participation (IAP2), an industry leader in community engagement, to administer the above-mentioned training.
 In addition to the IAP2 training, EPA’s Region 4 Office of Environmental Justice was later brought in to educate staff on the prevalence of Environmental Justice issues.

 2005: DHEC Creates Internal Public Participation Task Force

 DHEC’s Office of Environmental Affairs expanded its commitment to public participation by establishing an internal public participation task force that included members from several environmental bureaus.

 2007: Environmental Justice Advisory Committee

 The South Carolina General Assembly passed Act 171 to create an S. C. Environmental Justice Advisory Committee (Committee) within SC DHEC.
-The Committee was formed and tasked with identifying existing practices at state agencies regarding environmental justice issues, assess how they impact economic development and revitalization projects, and make recommendations.
+The Committee was formed and tasked with identifying existing practices at state agencies regarding environmental justice issues, assessing how they impact economic development and revitalization projects, and making recommendations.

 2008: Statewide Public Participation Listening Sessions